-In this paper, we present a statistical test to assess the dependency of imaging AI models on sensitive attributes, such as demographics.
-This method allows us to evaluate whether a diagnostic model has learned to interpret certain visual features as indicators for sensitive attributes, and use these interpretations for its predictions, \emph{even if there is no causal relationship between these sensitive attributes and the development of a disease}.
-Our method is based on the notion of counterfactual invariance \cite{DBLP:conf/nips/VeitchDYE21,DBLP:journals/corr/abs-2207-09768,DBLP:journals/corr/abs-2307-08519,DBLP:conf/clear2/FawkesES22}.
-Intuitively, counterfactual invariance measures to which extent a model's prediction remains unchanged when an attribute is altered.
-Counterfactual invariance explicitly removes the natural dependence between $A$ and its causes, \emph{ensuring that the relationship between $A$ and the model's predictions is not confounded by factors upstream of $A$.}
+In this paper, we present a new framework to assess the dependency of imaging AI models' predictions on sensitive attributes, such as demographics.
+This framework allows us to evaluate whether a diagnostic model has learned to interpret certain visual features as indicators for sensitive attributes, and use these interpretations for its predictions, \emph{even if there is no causal relationship between these sensitive attributes and the development of a disease}.
+Our approach is grounded in the notion of counterfactual invariance \citep{DBLP:conf/nips/VeitchDYE21,DBLP:journals/corr/abs-2207-09768,DBLP:journals/corr/abs-2307-08519,DBLP:conf/clear2/FawkesES22}.
+Intuitively, counterfactual invariance measures the extent to which a model's prediction remains unchanged when an attribute is altered.
+Counterfactual invariance explicitly removes the natural dependence between $A$ and its causes, \emph{ensuring that the relationship between $A$ and the model's predictions is not confounded by factors upstream of $A$}.

-\textbf{Our Contribution.} \begin{itemize} \item We introduce a novel statistical test (Alg. \ref{alg}) based on a robust theoretical framework to assess the dependency of medical imaging AI models on sensitive attributes, leveraging the concept of counterfactual invariance (Def. \ref{def:counterfactual_invariance}). \item To implement our statistical test, we design a latent diffusion model with disentangled representation that generates high-fidelity counterfactual images with perturbed sensitive feature while preserving disease-related features (Sec. \ref{sec:practical_algorithms}). \item Experiments on synthetic datasets and real-world medical imaging datasets show that our method achieves strong alignment with counterfactual invariance principle, and that it outperforms baselines (Sec. \ref{sec:experiments}). \end{itemize}
+Our contribution lies in the design of a novel procedure that operationalizes counterfactual invariance in practice.
+Specifically, we leverage conditional latent diffusion models with disentangled representations to generate high-quality counterfactual images that selectively alter sensitive features while preserving disease-relevant information.
+This enables the use of well-established statistical tests (e.g., the paired $t$-test for binary classification outputs, or the Kolmogorov--Smirnov test for continuous outputs) to formally assess whether model predictions are invariant to interventions on sensitive attributes.
+Experimental results on both synthetic and real-world medical imaging datasets, i.e., \textsc{CheXpert} and \textsc{MIMIC-CXR}, demonstrate that this framework adheres closely to the counterfactual invariance principle and outperforms existing baselines.

-\section{Related Work}
+\section{Related work}